k5cents/models-markets/README.md

 observation represents *one* day's probability of victory for *one* candidate.
 For each observation, there are 12 variables recorded:

-1. The date of the prediction (August 1st to Election Day)
+1. The date of the prediction (starting on August 1st, 2018)
-2. The state of the election
+2. The State the election is in
-3. The district of the election (for House races)
+3. The Congressional district the election is in
-4. Whether the election is a special election
+4. Whether the election is a "special election"
-5. The candidate's name
+5. The candidate's full name
-6. The candidate's party
+6. The candidate's political party
-7. The model used to calculate the values (classic, lite, or delux)
+7. The model version (classic, lite, or delux)
 8. The candidate's probabiliy of victory
 9. The candidate's expected share of the vote (50th percentile)
 10. The candidate's ~minimum share of the vote (10th percentile)